mvolkmann/blog/src/tailwind.md

 ## Cons

+- Clutter
-- The HTML becomes more cluttered.
+  The HTML becomes more cluttered due to many elements having a `class` attribute with a long value.

-- Developers that haven't been exposed to Tailwind will have to learn about it in order to contribute to UI development.
+- Learning curve
+  CSS has a steep learning curve.
+Tailwind adds to that.
+  Effective use of Tailwind requires good knowledge of CSS.
+  Developers that are not strong in CSS will struggle with using Tailwind.

+- Inability to override
-- When Tailwind classes are used in components of frameworks like React, Vue, Svelte, and Angular, parent components cannot override the styling.
+  When Tailwind classes are used in components of frameworks (ex.
+React, Vue, Svelte, and Angular), parent components cannot override the styling.
   For this reason it may be advisable to primary use Tailwind for element layout and not for properties more likely to be overridden such as fonts and colors.

-When Tailwind classes are used in component definitions, parent components that use those components cannot override the styling they specify.
-For this reason, some developers tend to only use Tailwind classes for layout, not styling such as fonts and colors.

 ## Basic Build Process